 ArrowMight's early success

-ArrowMight Canada partnered with three post-secondary institutions and community organizations—Red River College (which represented students in Winnipeg and on two nearby reserves), the Upper Canada District School Board, and the Vancouver Aboriginal Friendship Centre—to pilot the ArrowMight program in British Columbia, Manitoba and Ontario.
+ArrowMight Canada partnered with Red River College in Manitoba (which represented students in Winnipeg, Brokenhead and Black River First Nations), the Vancouver Aboriginal Friendship Centre in British Columbia, and the community of Smiths Falls in Ontario.
 In all, 150 students participated in the pilot.

 Ten weeks into the program, nearly all of the students were still actively engaged.
 This extremely high retention rate was, in itself, a remarkable achievement.
 Adult literacy programs regularly have students drop out due to health conditions, complex family situations, changes in employment and relocation.

 At the conclusion of the 44-week pilot, 92% of students had successfully completed Module One.
 Seventy-eight percent (78%) went on to finish Module Two and 67% graduated from Module Three.
 Importantly, many students who did not complete the full program during the allotted 44 weeks still plan to do so.

 Students discussed their experiences, and the merits of the ArrowMight program with friends and family members.
 As a result, facilitators from all three pilot sites have received numerous requests from people who wish to enroll in the program.
 Waiting lists are now in place to ensure everyone has the opportunity to learn.

 To learn more about the success of the pilot program, download Learning for Life Program 2010.
 The 34-page document includes an in-depth analysis of the pilot program results.

 To date, student feedback has been extremely positive, with some students saying they feel very privileged to participate in the program.
 Other students say they love the way the program has been put together and presented.
 The comments below are a testament to student's satisfaction with the Learning for Life program.